chef/chef-web-docs/chef_master/source/berkshelf.rst

 Cookbook Keyword
 ++++++++++++++++++

 The ``cookbook`` keyword allows the user to define where a cookbook is installed from, or to set additional version constraints.
-It can also be used to install additonal cookbooks, for example to use during testing.
+It can also be used to install additional cookbooks, for example to use during testing.

 The format of a ``cookbook`` stanza is as follows: